algolia/docsearch/README.md

 ![Default colorscheme][17]

 To update the colors to suit your website, you just need to override a few colors.
-Here is an example of a CSS file that you can use as a basis and that sets white and purples colors.
+Here is an example of a CSS file that you can use as a basis to set white and purple colors.

 ```css
 /* Bottom border of each suggestion */